Ping An Insurance: Business

 Ping An Insurance Group started off in 1988 as a property and casualty insurance company, later diversifying into insurance, banking, asset management, financial services and healthcare services.

 Ping An has licenses to offer financial services, including insurance, banking, trusts, securities, futures and financial leasing.

+Ping An has also adopted an integrated financial model on a mix of business lines, including life insurance, P&C insurance, banking and securities.
+The company invests 1% of its revenues into R&D each year to branch out its businesses, adopt technology and support the building of its healthcare and senior care ecosystem.

 Since the mid-1990s, Ping An has been subsequently taken investments from overseas firms such as Morgan Stanley and Goldman Sachs in 1994.
 In 2002 HSBC took a large equity interest in Ping An.
 In early 2008, Ping An agreed to take a 50% share in Fortis Investments, a subsidiary of Fortis, which had taken over ABN AMRO Asset Management as a result of the split up of ABN AMRO in late 2007; the deal was canceled in October 2008.

-In June 2009, Ping An became a strategic investor in Shenzhen Development Bank, (now part of Ping An Bank).
+In June 2009, Ping An became a strategic investor in Shenzhen Development Bank (now part of Ping An Bank).

+In 2012, the company created Ping An Ventures, a $150M VC fund which invested in over 100 companies, such as Didi Chuxing, Hycor Biomedical, Meituan, Oscar Health, Payoneer, Taulia, and others.
+In 2014, together with SBT Venture Capital Ping An led a $27M funding round for eToro.

 In 2016, Ping An Healthcare and Technology (Ping An Good Doctor) completed a Series A funding round of a total of US$500 million, making its valuation hit US$3 billion.
 Ping An also bought a 48% stake in Chinese car website Autohome Inc. from Telstra Corp. for $1.6 billion.

 In February 2018, three technology subsidiaries of Ping An completed private placement financing, which received positive responses particularly from international institutional investors.
 They were Ping An Healthcare and Technology Company Limited, Ping An Medical and Healthcare Management Co., Ltd and OneConnect Financial Technology Co., LTD.

-In May 2018, Ping An Good Doctor was listed on the Hong Kong Stock Exchange.

 In June 2019, Ping An One Connect Bank officially commenced operation after receiving a virtual banking license from the Hong Kong Monetary Authority in May 2019.
 In December 2019, OneConnect Financial Technology was listed on the New York Stock Exchange.